MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 1. Run the Workflow Manager Configuration Wizard.

 1. Select **Leave Workflow Manager Farm**.
-1. Confirm the subsequent steps until the end.
+1. Confirm the subsequent steps until the end of the wizard.

 1. Repeat this step on every Microsoft Workflow Manager server in the workflow farm.

    > [!NOTE]